 The OnePlus Buds may only be updated with a OnePlus smartphone

-The OnePlus Buds will automatically receive updates with OnePlus smartphones, but the OnePlus 7 and OnePlus 8-Series smartphones are the only devices to receive an update enabling Dolby Atmos support through the headset: earlier OnePlus handset models don’t support Dolby Atmos.
+Upon the headset’s release, the OnePlus Buds automatically received updates only with OnePlus smartphones, but now all Android 6.0 and later devices can access updates for the OnePlus Buds and other headsets via the HeyMelody app.
+It’s not yet available for iOS devices, though.
+The OnePlus 7 and OnePlus 8-Series smartphones, however, are the only devices to receive an update enabling Dolby Atmos support through the headset: earlier OnePlus handset models don’t support Dolby Atmos.

 Onboard controls are limited